arhamaneeq/qc-EigenFold/README.md

 > This repository was built as a submission for, and the *winner* of the *IISC Quantum Fall Fest 2025 | IBM ⨯ Cleveland Clinic QFF Hackathon Prompt*.
 The most-recent commit before the deadline is `0f64462`.

 > [!IMPORTANT]
 > This README.md contains MathJax.
-Best viewed on GitHub on a Desktop Browser
+Best viewed on GitHub on a Desktop Browser.
+A PDF containing more details can be found at [`./eigenFold.pdf`](./eigenFold.pdf).

 ## Setting up The Repository
 After cloning, make sure you're using `Python 3.11.6`.